-While much is known about front airbags, people are less aware of the importance of side-impact airbags.
-Side-impact airbags (SABs) are inflatable devices that are designed to protect the head and chest of an occupant in a serious side-impact collision.
-There are three types of SABs available on the market:
+Side-impact airbags (SABs) are inflatable devices that are specifically designed to protect the head and chest of a vehicle occupant in the event of a side-impact collision.
+There are three main types of SABs: 1) chest or torso, 2) head SABs, or 3) the head and chest combination, otherwise known as the “combo.”